Received a Fine for Illegal Workers?

 You’ve received notice of a fine for illegal workers – what should you do next?

-Either way, you are under time pressure to make a decision and take action – you have only 28 days to pay the fine or to appeal to the Home Office by returning an objection form.
+If your organisation has received a fine for illegal workers, your next steps are vitally important.
+You must now follow the process with regards to either accepting and paying the fine, or challenging the penalty.
+Either way, you are under time pressure to make a decision and take action – in most cases, you will have only 28 days to pay the fine or to appeal to the Home Office by returning an objection form.

 As you would expect, the Home Office encourages employers to accept fines.
 Payment plans can be arranged and if full payment is received within 21 days of the notice, the organisation will receive a 30% discount.